| |

 Steps to Make Roasted Potato Salad

-7. Taste and adjust seasoning; add more mayo or sour cream if needed.
-Garnish with extra chives before serving.
+7. Taste and adjust the seasoning, adding more salt, pepper, or herbs as needed, then garnish with extra chopped chives before serving.

 Recipe Variations